nextdaymedia/cmp/docs/CMP-V1-TO-V2.md

 CMP v2 implements the [`addEventListener`](v2-function-addEventListener) command.
 It invokes the callback with [`TCData`](v2-object-TCData) whenever the TCData changes.
-When the property `eventStatus` is set to `'useractioncomplete'` we know the user has confirmed or re-confirmed their choices and the `TCData` contains the consent string.
+When the property `tcString` is not empty we know the user has confirmed or re-confirmed their choices.

 CMP v2 also implements the [`removeEventListener`](v2-function-removeEventListener) command.
 This command can be used to remove an event listener added with `addEventListener`.